syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Additional delay

-The Blink HTML converter provides option to set the [AdditionalDelay](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.Base~Syncfusion.HtmlConverter.BlinkConverterSettings~AdditionalDelay.html) property, while converting HTML to PDF.
+The Blink HTML converter provides an option to set the [AdditionalDelay](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.Base~Syncfusion.HtmlConverter.BlinkConverterSettings~AdditionalDelay.html) property while converting HTML to PDF.
 Additional delay is the waiting time of the converter for loading the external resources (styles, scripts, images and more).
 Refer to the following code snippet.

 {% tabs %}